If you are a patient or carer, please talk to your general practitioner (GP) or visit the Palliative Care Australia website for more information.

-Using the Standard caring@home resources package
+Using the standard caring@home resources package

-The Standard caring@home resources package is a free downloadable set of resources for health professionals to use with families and carers.
+The standard caring@home resources package is a free downloadable set of resources for health professionals to use with families and carers.

 You can print or download individual resources from the list below.